Gimli Film Festival:

 The Gimli Film Festival began in 2001 as a series of film screenings attached to the local Icelandic Festival.
 Over the last 20 years, GFF has become Manitoba’s premier film festival and the only internationally-styled film festival.
 GFF is also the largest rural film festival in Canada.
 GFF’s primary mandate is to “enlighten, engage and inspire” by creating an accessible and inviting space for people from all walks-of-life to come and enjoy the best in contemporary, ground-breaking cinema each year.

 GFF is a growing festival on the move!
 Since 2014, GFF’s attendance has grown by 60% and the Festival now includes over 100 annual community partners and sponsors.
-The 2018 Festival was the largest festival to date with a total of over 12,400 filmgoers attending 111 films in 5 days.
+The 2019 Festival was the largest festival to date with a total of over 13,000 filmgoers attending over 100 films in 5 days.
 It was a record-breaking year for GFF with a 10% increase in paid indoor attendance, and our overall attendance has increased by 28% since 2015.
 GFF brought in two international guests, five Canadian filmmakers and hosted 63 Manitoba filmmakers.

 GFF believes in creating an ethical film festival model that is respectful of all artists and audiences, pays proper IMAA artist fees to filmmakers and presents diverse and inclusive programming.
 In 2019, 46% of the films screened were directed or written by women and 47% were directed by persons identifying as IBPOC.
 GFF’s goal is to present critical and cutting-edge work that will continue to press the boundary of traditional cinema.
 The Festival works to foster innovative ways of storytelling including performance-based expanded cinema, VR experiences and media arts installations, alongside our regular programming of narrative, documentary and experimental films from Manitoba, Canada and around-the-world.